Skip to main content

 Grand Tour

-Approved Dual Credit Courses (offered through LeTourneau Univ. or Grand Canyon Univ.)
+Approved Online Dual Credit Courses (offered through LeTourneau University, Dallas Baptist University, or Grand Canyon University)

 Approved Independent Study Project